aras-p/UnityGaussianSplatting/docs/render-pipeline-integration.md

 This is very much the same issue as you'd have with overlapping particle systems, or overlapping semitransparent objects in "regular" rendering.
 It's hard to solve properly!

+Splat objects have a `Render Order` setting that could be tweaked to manually improve this in some situations.
+Objects within the same order are sorted by their relative distance, but objects with higher order setting are always rendered "on top" ("in front") of objects with lower order setting.

 ### Known issues where things do not work

 - Any kind of MSAA anti-aliasing usage does not work.